Sign In to see current Signals.

 Weekly Technical Indicators: [See XES weekly technical indicators chart]

-The weekly MACD line is above its signal line since September 8, 2017.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since June 29, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See XES short-term trend chart]

 A short-term uptrend had started on December 26, 2018 at 8.14 and reached 11.68 on February 5, 2019.
 XES gained -3.54 points, or -43.49%, in 41 days.
 The chart has formed a Rising Wedge chart pattern.